Saddle Pals & Sidekicks

 As noted, Lynn wound up playing Tim Holt's helper "Whopper" at RKO, and the third member of the team was singer and song writer Ray Whitley.
 No buckskin jacket and animal fur on his head in these - Emmett wore a regular cowboy hat, vest, and his beard and hair were still dark in color.
 He did four Holts before leaving (and his replacement in the Holt series was Lee 'Lasses' White).
 In the mid 1940s, he was "Ezra", the first saddle pal to singing cowboy Eddie Dean at Producers Releasing Corporation (PRC).
 Lynn exited after three, and Roscoe Ates came on board as Dean's stuttering assistant "Soapy" Jones.
 A few years later, he was "Buckskin Blodgett" in a quartet of 1949-1950 Red Ryder films that starred Jim Bannon.

 Emmett is a judge - and there's all kinds of chaos in the courtroom - in FRONTIER OUTLAWS (PRC, 1944), a rather sloppy and weak entry in the Buster Crabbe Billy the Kid/Billy Carson series.
-Lawmen Ken Maynard and Hoot Gibson battle Leroy Mason, Welden Heyburn, Charlie King and others in the Trail Blazers' adventure BLAZING GUNS (Monogram, 1943).
+In the Trail Blazers' adventure BLAZING GUNS (Monogram, 1943), lawmen Ken Maynard and Hoot Gibson battle Leroy Mason, Welden Heyburn, Charlie King and others.
 Emmett (as "Eagle-Eye") is one of Ken and Hoot's helpers and loses his life in the ending gun battle.
-In the Charles Starrett/Durango Kid FIGHTING FRONTIERSMAN (Columbia, 1945), Lynn has a meaty role as a prospector captured by a gang after he discovers a stash of General Santa Ana's gold.
+And in the Charles Starrett/Durango Kid FIGHTING FRONTIERSMAN (Columbia, 1945), Lynn has a meaty role as a prospector captured by a gang after he discovers a stash of General Santa Ana's gold.
 Footage of Lynn and the Santa Ana story was re-used in Starrett's last, THE KID FROM BROKEN GUN (Columbia, 1952).

-On a few occasions, Emmett went offtype and did a non-sidekick, non-comic role.
+On a few occasions, Emmett played a non-sidekick, non-comic role.
 For example, in the Don Barry STAGECOACH EXPRESS (Republic, 1942), he's the double-crossing manager of heroine Lynn Merrick's stageline.
 And Emmett wears a suit, has dark hair and glasses ... and no whiskers or 'stache.
+A good example of Lynn in an A grade film is his portrayal of Ava Gardner's printer "Josh" in the Clark Gable LONE STAR (MGM, 1952).

 |(Courtesy of Les Adams)